v01gh7/SeamlessRouter/readme.md

 - `data-skip` — prevents the script from being re-executed when new pages load

 **That's it!** The router initializes automatically and starts working.
 No settings, `init()` calls, or configuration needed.

+#### Default Configuration (All Features Enabled)
+By default, all advanced features are enabled with optimal settings:
+- **Prefetching**: Enabled with intelligent prediction
+- **Caching**: 30MB LRU cache with important pages always cached
+- **Animations**: All 9 animation types including CSS mask effects
+- **Offline Mode**: Service Worker with network-first strategy
+- **CSS Mask Animations**: Automatic fallback to standard animations if not supported

+The router automatically detects browser capabilities and provides appropriate fallbacks.

 ---